rcazzara/seldovia/_people/Vinal_Harriet_J_Southerland.md

 situated south of the mouth of Penny River and extending a distance up Shovel Creek.
 This property includes the Halla Bar.

-Mr. Vinal was a member of an old and prominent family of Massachusetts who trace their lineage back to English and Scotch ancestors.
+Mr.Â Vinal was a member of an old and prominent family of Massachusetts who trace their lineage back to English and Scotch ancestors.
 He is married.
-Mrs. Vinal was formerly Miss Hattie Sutherland, a relative of Miss Sutherland, one of the efficient teachers in the Nome public school.
-Mr. Vinal is an enterprising and industrious man.
+Mrs.Â Vinal was formerly Miss Hattie Sutherland, a relative of Miss Sutherland, one of the efficient teachers in the Nome public school.
+Mr.Â Vinal is an enterprising and industrious man.
 Without any blare of trumpets he has made money out of the mines of the Nome country ever since his first season's operations and the property which he has recently acquired for his company is unquestionably valuable, and under hydraulic operation will undoubtedly yield a large quantity of gold.
- *Source: Nome and Seward Peninsula by R. S. Harrison.
+Â *Source: Nome and Seward Peninsula by R. S. Harrison.
 Seattle: The Metropolitan Press, 1905.*

 1929: William A. Vinal is a United States Commissioner at Seldovia, Alaska.
-Mr. Vinal writes—"Do not picture all of Alaska as a land of snow and ice— mighty glaciers and bitter cold.
-No— Think that here in an open garden.
+Mr.Â Vinal writesâ€”"Do not picture all of Alaska as a land of snow and iceâ€” mighty glaciers and bitter cold.
+Noâ€” Think that here in an open garden.
 I picked the most beautiful pansies on the 18th day of February last and that the grass on the lawn was green until the fifth of March."
 Source University of Maine Alumni Magazine 1929